is it safe to sleep with a candle lit?

-Always blow out candles before you sleep.
-The risks of burning a candle overnight include spreading fire, inhaling volatile organic compounds (VOCs), dehydrating the skin, triggering allergic reactions, and even potential organ damage.
+The risks of burning a candle overnight include spreading fire, inhaling volatile organic compounds (VOCs), dehydrating the skin, triggering allergic reactions, and even organ damage.

-The benefits associated with candles can be obtained through scented products, like reed diffusers, hot wax melts, incense sticks, or cordless lamps for illumination.
-Battery-operated candles can also trick the mind into believing you enjoy lit candles.
+The benefits of candles can be experienced through scented products, like reed diffusers, hot wax melts, incense sticks, or cordless lamps for illumination.

 Should I Light Candles in My Bedroom?

-• Place the candle on a flat, stable surface, ideally a table.
+- Place the candle on a flat, stable surface, ideally a table.

-• Move the candle out of arm’s reach to avoid accidents.
+- Move the candle out of arm’s reach to avoid accidents.

-• Don’t let the candle burn too high.
+- Don’t let the candle burn too high.

-How Long Can You Have a Candle Lit in a Bedroom?
+How Long Can You Have A Candle Lit in A Bedroom?

 How To Safely Blow Out A Candle in The Bedroom

-Is it Safe to Fall Asleep with Candles Lit?
+Is It Safe To Fall Asleep with Candles Lit?

 Why Can’t You Sleep with a Candle Lit?